Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Assessment of Current Buyer Behavior in Market

 The Russian e-Commerce market has been steadily growing and doubled in size for the past four years, according to the statistics from the yStats.com report, one of the world’s leading secondary market research companies.
 The largest product category of Russian e-Commerce sales in 2019 were electronics and appliances (38%), followed by clothing and footwear (31%).
-According to 2019 forecasts, retail e-Commerce sales of food and groceries was to outpace the rest of the market by 2022; however, the self-isolation scenario of the pandemic served as an additional boost for the rapid development of FMCG retail on-line shopping.
-Since the beginning of 2020, the rate of on-line orders of FMCG products increased by five times, which led to the changes of strategies and priorities for the leading FMCG retailers for 2020-2021.
+According to 2019 forecasts, retail e-Commerce sales of food and groceries were to outpace the rest of the market by 2022; however, the self-isolation scenario of the pandemic served as an additional boost for the rapid development of FMCG retail online shopping.
+Since the beginning of 2020, the rate of online orders of FMCG products increased by five times, which led to the changes of strategies and priorities for the leading FMCG retailers for 2020-2021.

 The broader availability of 5G mobile internet will take customer experience in e-Commerce to a new level.
 Its speed, combined with low latency, will allow for all-new VR/AR applications that will significantly change the shopping experience.
 Instead of investing in retails space, innovative retailers will provide VR solutions that completely personalize the customer experience for shoppers.